Brown-throated martin: Behaviour

+Breeding

 The brown-throated martin is colonial in its nesting habits, with many pairs breeding close together, according to available space.
 The nests are at the end of tunnels of 30 to 60 cm in length, bored in sandbanks.
 The actual nest is a litter of straw and feathers in a chamber at the end of the burrow.
 Two to four white eggs are the normal clutch, and are incubated by both parents.